 A. Sharing in the Risk of Crop Failure

 Please keep in mind that in addition to the fantastically fresh and tasty produce you are signing up to receive, there are also risks involved in a CSA membership.
-We feel confident that our more than 25 years of experience have taught us a thing or two, and make us very qualified to mitigate many of these risks.
+We feel confident that our more than 20 years of experience have taught us a thing or two, and make us very qualified to mitigate many of these risks.
 However, when dealing with Mother Nature, there are always a few curve balls.
 The weather affects every aspect of farming.
-Sometimes overly wet weather prevents us from planting crops in a timely fashion; an early or late frost can damage crops; or too much rain during the growing season can prevent germination or keep us from cultivating and harvesting.
+Sometimes overly wet weather prevents us from planting crops in a timely fashion; an early or late frost can damage crops, or too much rain during the growing season can prevent germination or keep us from cultivating and harvesting.
 Sometimes there is a complete crop failure (usually one specific crop or planting).
 For instance, we typically plant crops in succession, i.e., the same vegetable at different times to extend the harvest.
 It could be that an individual planting fails, due to inclement weather or pests, but other plantings do just fine–which is one reason we plant more than once.
 We have a small network of trusted local growers who contribute their responsibly grown produce to our CSA on a regular basis.
 This partnership helps lessen the risk to members and helps support other small local farmers.
 At times we may choose to purchase additional produce items from these farmers to round out the shares, at no additional cost to our members.
 Part of being a CSA member means that you understand these risks, and though we will do our absolute best to keep you from being impacted, horrible growing weather is beyond our control.
-On the flip side of the risks are the great rewards!
+On the flip side of the risks are great rewards!

 B. Sharing in the Reward of Crop Surplus

 The biggest reward is that you are receiving fresh, nutritious, local, environmentally sound produce.
 The furthest your produce will travel is from our farm (or one of our nearby growers’ farms) to your front door.
 We are not a warehouse or a repacking facility.
 We are your local farmers working to connect you to nature and the growing seasons through your membership.
 Your produce is picked at the height of freshness, and because you receive it so quickly after harvest, you are getting it at the peak of flavor and nutrition.
 When our harvest is bountiful, you will benefit from the bounty.
-Other membership benefits include seasonal recipes, tips on how to use your share, the opportunity to pick select crops such as peas, berries, and flowers, and the ability to purchase other locally sourced/produced items (such as grass fed beef, artisan breads and cheeses, and wild caught salmon).
+Other membership benefits include seasonal recipes, tips on how to use your share, the opportunity to pick select crops such as peas, berries, and flowers, and the ability to purchase other locally sourced/produced items (such as grass-fed beef, artisan bread and cheeses, and wild caught salmon).
 You also will be invited to share in our pre-season Open House and end of season celebration.

 C. Picking Up Shares